jandelgado/jled/README.md

 be able to use PWM, we use the `ledc` functions of the ESP32 SDK.
 (See [esspressif documentation](https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/peripherals/ledc.html) for details).

-The `ledc` API connects so called channels to GPIO pins, enabling them to use PWM.
+The `ledc` API connects so-called channels to GPIO pins, enabling them to use PWM.
 There are 16 channels available.
 Unless otherwise specified, JLed automatically picks the next free channel, starting with channel 0 and wrapping over after channel 15.
 To manually specify a channel, the JLed object must be